 - give you the reasons in writing for any action you are asked to take

-- show where there is an apparent breach of law and a statement of what that law is
+- show where there is a breach of law and a statement of what that law is

 - outline procedures for appealing against local authority action